Optimally Integrating Ad Auction into E-Commerce Platforms: Introduction

 \section{Introduction}

 With the development of Internet and mobile devices, e-commerce platforms have become the most fashionable online marketplace to bridge merchants and consumers, whose popularity is originated from its convenient shopping mode.
 That is, whenever and wherever consumers want to pick up their desirable products, they only require to enter a relevant keyword into the search bar of Apps of e-commerce platforms by mobile devices.
 Then, platforms will return a list of the matching products in the search result pages provided to be selected.
-Hence, how to recommend products accurately and effectively is a considerable problem of platforms, which also affects both the the short-run revenue and long-run prosperity of e-commerce platforms.
+Hence, how to recommend products accurately and effectively is a considerable problem of platforms, which also affects both the short-run revenue and the long-run prosperity.

-Nowadays, in one standard webpage of search results, based on a given keyword, it usually presents two types of items, \emph{organic search results} and \emph{sponsored advertisements\footnote{Sponsored advertisements are usually labeled by ``Sponsored'' or ``Ad'' to be distinguished with organic search results.}}, distributed in two area, \emph{mainline} and \emph{sidebar}.
-In the mainline, both two kinds of items are displayed.
-Generally, sponsored advertisements are located on the top several positions above the organic search results.
-As for the sidebar, alongside the mainline, it is only used to show the sponsored advertisements.
-In addition, for the result page of mobile devices, it only contains the mainline.
-In this research, we are only concerned about the allocation of items in the mainline, i.e., how to order sponsored advertisements and organic search results in the mainline.
+Nowadays, in one standard webpage of search results, based on a given keyword, it usually presents two types of items, \emph{organic search results} and \emph{sponsored advertisements\footnote[1]{Sponsored advertisements are usually labeled by ``Sponsored'' or ``Ad'' to be distinguished with organic search results.}}.
+The platform calculates the displayed sequence of two types of items followed by certain rules.
 Traditionally, organic search results and sponsored advertisements are totally separate components in the process of arranging items.
 First, e-commerce platforms will decide how many top positions are used to display advertisements, and then run a preset auction mechanism, like generalized second price auction (GSP), to output the ads.
 For the rest positions, they are used to show the organic items ranked by the relevance of items or other criteria which depend on different platforms (e.g., see \cite{AL04,AU06,WH10}).